 Christophe is currently working full time on this project thanks to Inria.
 In fact this project won the BoostYourCode 2012 contest which was created in order to promote free & open source software.

 Design and Implementation of a version of DBPedia for Wikipedia in french, French Ministry of Culture.

 CrEDIBLE is a project funded by the MASTODONS (Défi Grandes Masses de Données Scientifiques) projects of the CNRS Mission Interdisciplinarité.
 It aims at studying the scientific locks when constructing systems sharing distributed and heterogeneous data in the domain medical imaging.

-This new ANR project is starting in December 2012.
-The objective of OCKTOPUS is to increase the potential social and economic benefit of the large and quickly growing amounts of user-generated content, by transforming it into useful knowledge.
+The objective of OCKTOPUS ANR project is to increase the potential social and economic benefit of the large and quickly growing amounts of user-generated content, by transforming it into useful knowledge.
 We believe that it is possible to considerably improve upon existing generic Information Retrieval techniques by exploiting the specific structure of this content and of the online communities which produce it.
 Specifically, we will focus on a multi-disciplinary approach in order to address the problem of finding relevant answers to questions within forums and question-answer sites.

 Development activity (ADT) with support from INRIA (2010-2012) on Semantic Graph Visualization providing the SemanticWebImport Gephi Plugin.
 The action focus is on coupling Corese and Gephi Open Graph Visualization Platform to provide a framework to query and visualize RDF data taking into account their schemas.